BenSpectorOS/BenSpectorOS.github.io/projects/runtime/README.md

 For this project, we will be using the [create.js](http://createjs.com/) library to draw and animate our game.

-# Step 2 - Brainstorming

-Before we start coding, we have to decide what kind of game we want to build with Halle.
-Look at the kind of moves that Halle can make and imagine how they would fit into **your** game.

-You will need to decide on a general *theme* for the game.
-What kind of world is Halle in?
-Is she in space, in a factory, on the streets of New Orleans?

-What are the *game mechanics*?
-What are the goals and what are the challenges?
-What might Halle encounter as the game progresses?
-Are there points or a score?
-How does the game end?

-Finally, come up with a good *name* for your game.
-Having a great name for a project is an important step, but don't worry, you can always change it later.

-# Step 3 - Adding The Heads-Up Display
+# TODO 1 - Adding The Heads-Up Display

+Open up `js/init.js`.
+This file will help set up the entire game.
+First we need to add a Heads-Up-Display.

 Most games display *status information* like the current score or number of lives remaining overlaid with the running game at either the top or bottom of the screen.
 We call this a "Heads-Up Display" and we've already written one for you in `js/view/hud.js`

-To include it you will want to add the following script to `index.html` in the `<head>` element underneath the commment that says `<!-- add any additional scripts here -->`

-    <script src="js/view/hud.js"></script>

 Find this file in your project and open it.
 You should see that it declares a function and assigns it to `window.opspark.makeHud`.
 Read the documentation for `makeHud` and follow it's instructions for adding the heads-up-display to the game.
-You will want to make a change to the code in `index.html` at `TODO 1`.
-Once that is done, you should see the heads-up display!

-Hint: The code to add will look like this:
+The function `opspark.makeHud()` makes and returns a Heads-Up-Display `Object`.

+Now, back in `init.js` at `TODO 1` add the following code:

     var hud = opspark.makeHud();
     view.addChild(hud);

-It creates a Heads Up Display (HUD) using the opspark.makeHud() method and adds it to view.
+After we store the returned Object as `hud` we then have to add this Object to the `view`, the object that controls which objects are viewable.
+Once that is done, you should see the heads-up display!

 ![Heads-Up Display](http://i.imgur.com/VG1KvnA.png)

+## TODO 1 Part 2) Play with the hud in the window

-Now, add one more line of code to `index.html` where you created your heads-up display.
+Now, add one more line of code to `init.js` where you created your heads-up display.

     window.hud = hud;